Blog

 What is a month-end close?

-The particulars of the process can vary between businesses and accounting methods.
-Typically, however, it will involve:
+The particulars confirming the accuracy of a month-end balance can vary between businesses and accounting methods.
+Typically, it will involve:

 • Recording any un-entered invoices